jhogan/core/README.md

 <a id="assets-command-line-interface"></a>
 ## Command line interface (crust) ##
 `crust` is the main command-line interface to the framework.
-Currently,  `crust` is used to intactively perform database migrations.
+Currently,  `crust` is used to inactively perform database migrations.
 Future uses would include issuing queries to learn about the framework's environment as well as communicating with bots.